LGBTQIA+ Couples Counseling & Therapy

 Because same-sex couples may face a lack of support from family, colleagues, religious communities, or other social circles, they often need to construct “families of choice.”
 This means building an adequate social network that develops as a chosen family.
-Coupled with a feeling of alienation from what should be a strong support network from one’s family and social circle, this can be a challenging and tenuous endeavor.
+Coupled with a feeling of alienation from what should be a strong support network from one’s family and social circle, creating “families of choice” can make a big difference for a couple.

 Ultimately, any relationship has its own challenges.
 And, like all relationships, you may also grapple with: